Link rot

 Link rot (also called link death, link breaking, or reference rot) is the phenomenon of hyperlinks tending over time to cease to point to their originally targeted file, web page, or server due to that resource being relocated to a new address or becoming permanently unavailable.
-A link that no longer points to its target, often called a broken, dead, or orphaned link, is a specific form of dangling pointer.
+A link that no longer resolves at the intended target may be called broken or dead.

 The rate of link rot is a subject of study and research due to its significance to the internet's ability to preserve information.
 Estimates of that rate vary dramatically between studies.
+Information professionals have warned that link rot could make important archival data disappear, potentially impacting the legal system and scholarship.

 Prevalence

 A number of studies have examined the prevalence of link rot within the World Wide Web, in academic literature that uses URLs to cite web content, and within digital libraries.

+In a 2023 study of the Million Dollar Homepage external links, it was found that 27% of the links resulted in a site loading with no redirects, 45% of links have been redirected, and 28% returned various error messages.